Rugby: All Black stars sell personalised messages through new website Cameo

 Nehe Milner-Skudder, Damian McKenzie and Beauden Barrett are all also registered on the website but are currently "unavailable" to take requests.

-Other Kiwis include Brad Weber, Gareth Anscombe, Ross Inia, Jordan Mauger and Joseph Parker.
+Other famous Kiwis on Cameo include Brad Weber, Gareth Anscombe, Ross Inia, Jordan Mauger, and Joseph Parker.

+Reality TV star Chumlee will set you back $65, while former NSYNC member Lance Bass charges $199.
+For a message from NFL legend Brett Favre you would have to pay a whopping $500.